roberto1648/sampling-of-biased-physical-signals/README.md

 # 1. Introduction

-The goal here is to develop a method for sampling signals that are inherently strongly biased.
+The goal here is to develop a method for sampling physical signals that are inherently strongly biased.
+More specifically, we deal with cases in which a system responds to random inputs by outputing mostly minimum signals.
 Under these circumstances randomly sampling the inputs would result in a highly unbalanced dataset.
-Such situation may result in a drastic reduction in the performance of machine learning classifiers or regressors on the data.
+Such a situation may result in a drastic reduction on the performance of machine learning classifiers or regressors trained on the data.

 We illustrate the developed algorithms on a concrete example: the simulated response of a multilevel quantum system after interacting with a shaped ultrafast laser.
-The system inputs correspond to the shaping parameters, and randomly sampling the inputs resuls overwhelmingly on low-valued signals.
+The system inputs correspond to the laser pulse shape parameters, and randomly sampling the inputs resuls overwhelmingly on low-valued signals, as it will be seen below.

-It is not necesary to understand all the parameters below to understand the sampling technique described here.
-The information about the laser and quantum system below is given only as reference and can be skipped.
+It is not necesary to understand all the concepts given below to understand the sampling technique described here (section 4).
+In particular, the information about the laser and quantum system below (i.e., in the rest of this introductory section) is given only as a reference and can be skipped.
+We define next details for the calculation of the physical simulated signal we will be using to illustrate the sampling technique.

 ## 1.1 System definition

- Below the (not shaped yet) output of an ultrafast laser and a multilevel quantum system are specified.
-From that it is possible to calculate the quantum system's response, as given in the plots below.

 ```python